nfikes/Canvas-file-organization-workflow/README.md

   Canvas is an academic architecture for manipulating grades, posting files, hosting discussions, facilitating tests, etc. When it comes time to grade, it is useful to have all the files related to a specific student organized into subdirectories.
+When downloading all submissions, Canvas puts them all into one zip file.
 Additionally, Canvas attaches a filename prefix and suffix, which obscures the original filename causing issues:

 Issue 1: (CAD systems)

-CAD systems that rely on a hierarchy of file names loose that capability as the prefixes and suffixes change the overal file name.
+CAD systems that rely on a hierarchy of file names loose that capability as the prefixes and suffixes change the overall file name.
 This system aims to clean up the filenames as it is sorting to allow these systems to function properly.

 Issue 2: (Volume)